 I. Information Security Program Director and Committee

-The University’s Executive Director shall, in consultation with the Security Committee, maintain a list of categories of information that will be included within the definition of Sensitive Information and prescribe appropriate levels of protection in a series of procedures collectively known as the Data Protection Standards.
-The Executive Director may consult with the Committee and charge the Committee with responsibilities concerning the administration and review of this Policy.
+The University’s Chief Information Security Officer shall, in consultation with the Committee, maintain a list of categories of information that will be included within the definition of Sensitive Information and prescribe appropriate levels of protection in a series of procedures collectively known as the Data Protection Standards.
+The Chief Information Security Officer may consult with the Committee and charge the Committee with responsibilities concerning the administration and review of this Policy.

-The Executive Director may assign responsibility for developing more specific Information Security Guidelines to appropriate central University offices with responsibility for and expertise concerning the collection, use, storage and disposal of particular types of Sensitive Information.
+The Chief Information Security Officer may assign responsibility for developing more specific Information Security Guidelines to appropriate central University offices with responsibility for and expertise concerning the collection, use, storage and disposal of particular types of Sensitive Information.
 The Director shall provide a mechanism for reporting any suspected Breach of Security and shall respond to any reported Breach of Security as outlined below.

 B. University Common Services and Information Security Committee

-The Executive Director shall convene an Common Services and Information Security Committee to assist with the administration of this Policy and to help ensure compliance.
+The Chief Information Security Officer shall convene a Common Services and Information Security Committee to assist with the administration of this Policy and to help ensure compliance.
 In addition, the Committee may advise University offices charged with the development of Information Security Guidelines and review Information Security Guidelines.

 C. Data Protection Standards

-The Executive Director, in consultation with the Committee, shall identify categories of Sensitive Information and the appropriate safeguards required to protect each category.
+The Chief Information Security Officer, in consultation with the Committee, shall identify categories of Sensitive Information and the appropriate safeguards required to protect each category.
 The Data Protection Standards shall specify administrative, technical and physical safeguards for the protection of Sensitive Information.
-The Committee may review and the Executive Director shall approve the Data Protection Standards.
+The Committee may review, and the Chief Information Security Officer shall approve the Data Protection Standards.

-The Executive Director or the Executive Director’s designee, together with the Committee, shall develop a training program for Employees who will have access to Sensitive Information.
+The Chief Information Security Officer or the Chief Information Security Officer ’s designee, together with the Committee, shall develop a training program for Employees who will have access to Sensitive Information.

 E. Vendors and Service Providers

-The Executive Director or the Executive Director’s designee, together with the Committee, may recommend that University vendors, service providers or any other third-party to whom the University provides Sensitive Information be required to meet appropriate criteria or agree to appropriate contract terms before being granted access to Sensitive Data.
+The Chief Information Security Officer or the Chief Information Security Officer ’s designee, together with the Committee, may recommend that University vendors, service providers or any other third-party to whom the University provides Sensitive Information be required to meet appropriate criteria or agree to appropriate contract terms before being granted access to Sensitive Data.

 F. Program Review

-At least annually the Executive Director, together with the Committee, shall review the Information Security Program and the Data Protection Standards.
+At least annually the Chief Information Security Officer, together with the Committee, shall review the Information Security Program and the Data Protection Standards.
 During the course of the review, the Director and the Committee shall review any Breach of Security that is reported to outside authorities, including the results of any investigation and the University’s response to any Breach.

 II.
 Security Breach Response Team

-The Executive Director shall review any suspected Breach of Security of Sensitive Information as specified in the Data Breach Response and Management Plan.
+The Chief Information Security Officer shall review any suspected Breach of Security of Sensitive Information as specified in the Data Breach Response and Management Plan.